Free setlist builder for UK gigging musicians

 Short answers for UK gigging musicians building setlists.

 Sign up in 30 seconds — no card, no trial limit.
-The setlist builder lives in your profile dashboard alongside your gig calendar, EPK and direct booking inbox.
+The setlist builder lives in your dashboard alongside your gig calendar, EPK and direct booking inbox.